dohliam/stream2chromecast/README.md

         stream2chromecast.py -set_transcode_quality <preset> <bitrate>

- The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo The bitrate must be an integer (optionally ending with k) e.g. 2000k
+ The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo.

+ The bitrate must be an integer (optionally ending with k) e.g. 2000k